International Baccalaureate Grades 11-12

 The inclusion policy of RAS:

-- Guides all students to reach their unique intellectual, emotional and social capacities.
+Guides all students to reach their unique intellectual, emotional and social capacities including students with 504 plans.

 Disabilities